madskristensen/WebCompiler/README.md

 ### Compile on save

-Any time a `.less`, `.scss`, `.styl`, `.jsx`, `.es6` or `.coffee` file is modified within Visual Studio, the compiler runs automatically to produces the compiled output file.
+Any time a `.less`, `.scss`, `.styl`, `.jsx`, `.es6` or `.coffee` file is modified within Visual Studio, the compiler runs automatically to produce the compiled output file.

 The same is true when saving the `compilerconfig.json` file where all configured files will be compiled.